vinaydahiya04/ParkKar/README.md

 * Flutter for Mobile App Development

 ## How To use
-* Download the APK file from the apk folder in the github repository on your android or iOS mobile devices.
+* Download the APK file from the apk folder in the github repository on your android mobile devices.